dcunited001/dcunited001.github.io/_posts/2018-03-30-semioteleological-revolution-a-sociophysical-phase-change.md

 - [Saul and the Witch of Endor](www.mechon-mamre.org/p/pt/pt08a28.htm#3)
+  - what was i trying to demostrate with this biblical story?

 Why is it so hard to remember?
 If this really happens, how can we ever forget?!
 The transgenerational components are critical to this